Reading time: 4 minutes

 Contributions made by someone other than an employer

-If you are aged under 18 and a parent or other relative decides to make contributions into your super account, these contributions will count towards your non-concessional (after-tax) contributions cap.
+If you are aged under 18 and a parent or other relative decides to make contributions into your super account, these contributions will count towards your annual non-concessional (after-tax) contributions cap.

 First Home Super Saver (FHSS) Scheme